Generating virtual species

 axislegend(ax; position = :lb, framevisible = false)

 These data could, for example, be used to benchmark species distribution models.
-For the analysis presented in the manuscript, we are interested in applying the simulation of virtual species to a large number, in order to say something about potential patterns of biodiversity.
-For this reason, we will now simulate 100 species, with prevalences drawn uniformly in the unit interval.
+Here, in order to say something about potential patterns of biodiversity, we will simulate 100 species, with prevalences drawn uniformly in the unit interval.

 ranges = [virtualspecies(L; prevalence = rand())[3] for _ in 1:100]